 If adjacent cut lines in a set are pointing in different directions then the cross sections will also be pointing in different directions.
-This will give difficulty in panelling, as the panelling program will generate a "twisted" panel.
+This will give difficulty in paneling, as the paneling program will generate a "twisted" panel.
 A warning message is given in this situation.